ssuryanarayanan/Qi-Docs/docs/StreamBehaviors.md

 string Name
 IList<QiStreamBehaviorOverride> Overrides
 ```

--`Id` -- unique identifier used to reference this behavior
+- `Id` -- unique identifier used to reference this behavior
--`Name` -- Optional descriptor.
+- `Name` -- Optional descriptor
 - `Mode` -- behavior setting to be applied to all ‘value’ parameters in the Type of Stream to which this is applied
 - `ExtrapolationMode` --
+- `Overrides` -- A list of overrides to specific properties

 `QiStreamMode` is an enumeration whose permissible values are: